Insights from the Design Space Exploration of Flow-Guided Nanoscale Localization: Flow-guided Localization

-The second considered approach is an in-house \ac{NN} solution that implements three fully-connected layers, with PReLU activation function for the first two layers and log-softmax for the last one.
-The first and second layers feature a dropout for regularization, as well as batch normalization for stabilizing the learning process.
-The hidden layer's size is 512 and the model is trained to classify 25 classes (in contrast to Solution~1 that is by-design unable to detect event in the heart).
+The second considered approach is a a scenario-optimized in-house \ac{NN} solution that implements three fully connected layers, with PReLU activation function for the first two and log-softmax for the last one.
+The first and second layers feature a dropout for regularization and batch normalization to stabilize the learning process.
+The hidden layer's size is 512, and the model is trained to classify 25 classes (in contrast to the off-the-shelf solution, which is, by design, unable to detect events in the heart).
 We use the Negative Log Likelihood loss due to its ability to handle unbalanced datasets.
-Finally, we use the Adam optimizer as it adjusts the learning rate dynamically and it is known to operate well with relatively simple fine-tuning of the hyperparameters.
+Finally, we use the Adam optimizer, as it adjusts the learning rate dynamically and is known to operate well with relatively simple fine-tuning of the hyperparameters.